-Integrating Online And Offline Marketing Strategies In-store
+Integrating Online And Offline Marketing Strategies In-Store

-What is cross-channel marketing?
+What is cross channel marketing?

 Cross-channel marketing involves engaging customers across multiple channels in a seamless, integrated way.
 This may involve interacting with customers in person, through store signage, on your website, or via social media.
-A cross-channel marketing strategy ensures that your different advertising platforms work together to provide consumers with a cohesive, comprehensive customer experience.
+A cross channel marketing strategy ensures that your different advertising platforms work together to provide consumers with a cohesive, comprehensive customer experience.

-Examples of cross-channel marketing:
+Examples of cross-channel marketing to increase customer engagement:

 - Promotional text messages that link to web pages.